MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issues-connection-to-the-data-source.md

 After you apply the change by clicking **OK** repeat steps above to select the desired gateway.

 This essentially deletes all the data source bindings for the dataflow.
 After doing this, you might be asked to set up credentials.
-When you've set up the gateway and your credentials successfully.
-This effectively “trims” the data source bindings for the dataflow to just the ones that the dataflow is actually using.
+When you've set up the gateway and your credentials successfully, you effectively “trimmed” the data source bindings for the dataflow to just the ones that the dataflow is actually using.